 It wasn't until the 1950s, though, that doctors and physicists recognized the risks inherent in X-rays.

-, which means it can raise the risk of cancer in patients.
+The X-ray is ionized radiation, which means it can raise the risk of cancer in patients.
 This only entered the public consciousness after the Second World War.

 Today doctors limit their use of X-ray to what is necessary.